Robert Poore: Military career

-The son of Major Robert Poore Senior and his wife, Juliana Lowry-Corry (daughter of Rear-Admiral Armar Lowry-Corry), he was born at Dublin in March 1866.
+The son of Major Robert Poore Senior and his wife, Juliana Lowry-Corry (daughter of Rear-Admiral Armar Lowry-Corry), Poore was born at Dublin in March 1866.
 He was initially home educated, before attending Cheam School in England.
 His father wished for him to enter the British Army, but he consistently failed the entry exams for Sandhurst.
-Poore joined the Volunteer Force as a lieutenant with the 3rd (Royal Wiltshire Militia) Battalion of the Wiltshire Regiment in August 1883, before joining the 1st Battalion with a regular commission in the British Army in April 1886, having finally managed to pass the entry exams.
+Poore joined the Militia as a lieutenant with the 3rd (Royal Wiltshire Militia) Battalion of the Wiltshire Regiment in August 1883, before joining the 1st Battalion with a regular commission in the British Army in April 1886, having finally managed to pass the entry exams.
 In the same year, through the influence of his father, he obtained a transfer to the 7th Hussars.
 He served in British India until 1895, where he was aide-de-camp to the Governor of Bombay, Lord Harris, from 1892.
 While stationed in India, he saw no active combat.
 From India, he proceeded with the 7th Hussars to South Africa, where he served in the Second Matabele War in neighbouring Rhodesia from 1896 to 1897.
 He was promoted to captain during that conflict, before being promoted to brevet major in May 1898.

 After a brief period in the United States procuring remounts for the army, Poore served in the Second Boer War in South Africa, being seconded for service with the Mounted Military Police in October 1899.
 He was appointed provost marshal at Army Headquarters Pretoria in November 1899.
 In this capacity, Poore commanded the military police and was responsible to the commander-in-chief, Lord Roberts, and his successor in 1902, Earl Kitchener.
 He was mentioned in despatches in March 1900, with Roberts praising Poore for his "care of prisoners" and conduct in "maintaining order in camp and on the line of march".
 He saw action in the Orange Free State, where he took part in the battles of Paardeberg, Poplar Grove, Driefontein, Vet River, and Zand River; he subsequently saw action in the Transvaal, where he took part in engagements at Pretoria and Diamond Hill, and later in August 1900 in Western Transvaal at Bergendal.
 He received the Distinguished Service Order in April 1901, in recognition of his war service.
 In February 1901, he was tasked by Kitchener with forming a Boer commando, the Bushveldt Mounted Rifles.
 This was made up of surrendered Boer combatants, whose task it was to loot cattle from enemy forces.